 facts that are crucial to recovering & reclaiming who we really are as women.

-women were not visible in society like they are today.
-They stayed mainly in
+addictions were not talked about, nor were they visible in society like they are today.

-the home with limited resources and no political, social or economic power.
+Women stayed mainly in the home with limited resources and no political, social or

-Today, we have thousands of women in 12 Step Fellowships and it's important
+economic power.
+Today, we have thousands of women in 12 Step Fellowships and it's

-to address issues unique to women if we want to recover at the deepest levels.
+important to address issues unique to women if we want recovery at the deepest levels.

 Many 12 Step fellowships are dominated by a man's experience of the world

-The safety of a women's circle, however, makes all the difference in the world
+The safety of a women's circle, however, can make all the difference in the world

-to those of us who need to identify with own experience of the world;
+to those of us who need to identify with our own female experience of the world.

-and unfortunately this does not and cannot happen in groups of men.
+but unfortunately this cannot or will not ever happen in groups of men.
+It's impossible.